|Address||Allego Charging Station, Robert-Bosch-Straße 10, 89343 Jettingen-Scheppach, Germany|

 Please visit the Smoov website to read more about the app and install it on your smartphone.
 You can use the Smoov app to find all the chargers in your area.
 You can also use it to start and pay for charging sessions at our chargers.

 The charging time of an electric vehicle depends on several factors: the current charge of the battery and the total capacity of the battery, the charging technology in the electric vehicle, the equipment and type of charging station available and the type of charging cable used.
 For example a BMW i3 with 11 kW AC charger charges up to 11 kWh per hour at an AC charging station with a three-phase charging cable.
 A single-phase charging cable only charges 3.7 kWh per hour.
-Most Electric Vehicles will alert you (via their app) that a charge session is complete.

 Sorry to hear that!
 If you are at the charging station, the best thing to do is call our hotline.
 Our experts can usually help you straight away.
 Make sure to note down the charging station number before you call.
 Click here for the local hotline number.
 You can also find it at the charger.